Criminology

 Internship (CRIM 180I) Requirements

-IMPORTANT NOTICE FOR STUDENTS REGISTERED IN SPRING INTERNSHIP SECTION
+IMPORTANT NOTICE FOR STUDENTS REGISTERED IN THE

 Students who previously received a NC grade for CRIM180, must explain the NC before they can receive a permission number.
 This includes listing the year/semester/section number enrolled in and the assigned faculty member.

 Open only to Criminology department majors.
 Prerequisites: CRIM 1, CRIM 2, CRIM 20 (A letter grade of a C or better must be awarded BEFORE you can register).
 Co-requisite: CRIM 112/FBS 114 and senior standing, or permission by instructor/internship coordinator.
-Students signed up for CRIM 112 or FBS 114 in their last semester are eligible to sign up for CRIM 180I internship concurrently.
-Graduating seniors have priority when registering.

-APPLICABLE TO SPRING 2026
+APPLICABLE TO THE MAY/JUNE 2026 INTERSESSION:

-Eligible students can now be issued a permission number to register AFTER they email their DPR in PDF format to Dr. Schweizer (haralds@csufresno.edu) and it is determined that they have met the pre-requisites.
+Eligible students can now be issued a permission number to register AFTER they email their DPR in PDF format to Dr. Schweizer (haralds@csufresno.edu), and it is determined that they have met the pre-requisites.

 DPRs not matching the format displayed further below will be rejected.
 COMPARE YOUR DOWNLOADED DPR TO THE EXAMPLE BEL0W BEFORE SENDING IT.